2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/js/commands.md

 To keep things simple, these commands all have the convention of using a **short command name** like `new`, some **parameters** like `entityId` which differ for each command and usually some context like _this is happening in the module 7503_.

 ## How to use

+> [!TIP]
+> These examples are fairly technical - in most cases you just want the commands for custom toolbars.
+You can find them below.

 In most cases you don't have to even think about this, because the hover-buttons will automatically call the command as needed.
 But there are cases where you may want to do so yourself - for example with very custom buttons or if you want to automate something.
 Here's an example:

 ```html